detsam/indepstate-cc/app/services/dealTrackers/README.md

 An Obsidian tracker can optionally include a `chartImageComposer` block.
 When present the tracker requests a screenshot for the trade symbol and inserts the image file name into the note under the `\t- 1D` line.
+The composer runs only after duplicate checks confirm a new note will be created.

 ## API